duniter/duniter/readme.md

-  --udpercent <float>       Percent of monetary mass growth per UD --consensus <float>       Percent of voters required to accept an amendment --msvalidity <timestamp>  Duration of a valid membership, in seconds
+  --udpercent <float>       Percent of monetary mass growth per UD --consensus <float>       Percent of voters required to accept an amendment --msvalidity <timestamp>  Duration of a valid membership, in seconds --vtvalidity <timestamp>  Duration of a valid voter, in seconds

 ```